National Geospatial-Intelligence Agency: Cuban Missile Crisis

-NPIC first identified the Soviet Union's basing of missiles in Cuba in 1962.
-By exploiting images from U-2 overflights and film from canisters ejected by orbiting Corona satellites, NPIC analysts developed the information necessary to inform U.S. policymakers and influence operations during the Cuban Missile Crisis.
+In 1962, NPIC analysts discovered that the Soviet Union was basing missiles in Cuba.
+Using images from U-2 overflights and film from canisters ejected from Corona satellites, They informed U.S. policymakers and influenced operations during the Cuban Missile Crisis.
 Their analysis garnered worldwide attention when the Kennedy Administration declassified and made public a portion of the images depicting the Soviet missiles on Cuban soil; Adlai Stevenson presented the images to the United Nations Security Council on October 25, 1962.

 Defense Mapping Agency (DMA)

-The Defense Mapping Agency was created on January 1, 1972, to consolidate all U.S. military mapping activities.
+The Defense Mapping Agency was created on January 1, 1972, to consolidate U.S. military mapping activities.
 DMA's "birth certificate", DoD Directive 5105.40, resulted from a formerly classified Presidential directive, "Organization and Management of the U.S. Foreign Intelligence Community" (November 5, 1971), which directed the consolidation of mapping functions previously dispersed among the military services.
 DMA became operational on July 1, 1972, pursuant to General Order 3, DMA (June 16, 1972).
 On October 1, 1996, DMA was folded into the National Imagery and Mapping Agency – which later became NGA.

-DMA was first headquartered at the United States Naval Observatory in Washington, D.C, then at Falls Church, Virginia.
-Its mostly civilian workforce was concentrated at production sites in Bethesda, Maryland, Northern Virginia, and St. Louis, Missouri.
-DMA was formed from the Mapping, Charting, and Geodesy Division, Defense Intelligence Agency (DIA), and from various mapping-related organizations of the military services.
+DMA was first headquartered at the United States Naval Observatory in Washington, D.C., then at Falls Church, Virginia.
+Its mostly civilian workforce was concentrated at production sites in Bethesda, Maryland; Northern Virginia; and St. Louis, Missouri.
+DMA was formed from the Mapping, Charting, and Geodesy Division, Defense Intelligence Agency (DIA), and various mapping-related organizations of the military services.